 You may have heard that you can burn poison ivy if it’s dead, but is this really true?
 Let’s take a look at the facts.
 Poison ivy is a plant that contains a chemical called urushiol.

 This substance can cause an allergic reaction in some people, resulting in itching, redness, and swelling.
 If the plant is alive, it will continue to produce urushiol.
 Burning poison ivy will not stop the production of urushiol.

-In fact, it may actually increase the amount of chemical released into the air.
+In fact, it may actually increase the number of chemicals released into the air.
 This could result in a more severe reaction for anyone who breathes in the fumes.
 So what’s the bottom line?

 Burning poison ivy is not recommended and could actually make things worse.
 If you come into contact with this plant, the best course of action is to wash your skin thoroughly with soap and water as soon as possible.